wemmm/My-CV/README.md

 ## Experience

-**DataSine** (January 2018 to present)
+**Capsule CRM** (September 2019 to present)
 *Front end engineer*
+As one of the front end engineers at Capsule, I work on a large Ember.js codebase with many users around the world.
+I build components based on Figma designs, write tests, and investigate issues raised by our support team.

+**DataSine** (January 2018 to September 2019)
+*Front end engineer*
-I work on the front end of DataSine's machine learning & psychology platform as part of an agile tech team within a fast-paced startup.
-We use React.js and ES6 to develop and maintain a variety of apps and APIs.
+I worked on the front end of DataSine's machine learning & psychology platform as part of an agile tech team within a fast-paced startup.
+I used React.js, Redux, ES6 to develop and maintain frontends; wrote tests using Nightwatch, Jest and Enzyme; and built up user interfaces from Sketch and Figma designs.

 **Tata Consultancy Services** (August 2017 to January 2018)
 *Assistant systems engineer*